-Over the last year, the top priority of the Curriculum Committee has been to "create a process for critical selfexamination of all components of curriculum to ferret out the presence of racist or inequitable language, structure or other detail (intentional or unintentional) as well as the absence of anti-racist and pro-equity content."
+Over the last year, the top priority of the Curriculum Committee has been to "create a process for critical self-examination of all components of curriculum to ferret out the presence of racist or inequitable language, structure or other detail (intentional or unintentional) as well as the absence of anti-racist and pro-equity content."
 To that end, the committee hosted a presentation by Ginni May, Vice President, Academic Senate for California Community Colleges on the topic of Diversity, Equity, and Inclusion in Curriculum which focused on using an equity lens to write Course Outlines and Student Learning Outcomes.
+Workshops and trainings continue to be provided in varied topic areas and revisions are made to ensure students are getting to completion efficiently and with the knowledge and training required to be successful as they transition to a 4-year institution or begin to work.
 (Curriculum Web Page)

-Curriculum Additional Evidence
+Curriculum Evidence